Adventure Team Specialist

 Frequently Asked Questions

-From June 10th-13th, 2019, leaders will learn all about the mission, philosophy, and values of the American Youth Foundation.
+During staff training, NLC staff will learn all about the mission, philosophy and values of the American Youth Foundation.
 They will learn how to work with participants, how to facilitate activities, and will work to build our positive community.
-By the end of staff training, Adventure Team Specialists will be prepared to facilitate team challenges, manage risk, and deliver the mission of the AYF.
+By the end of staff training, leaders will be prepared to lead curriculum, teach Interest Group activities, and more.

 Yes, food and housing are provided for the entirety of your time at Miniwanca.